 If you're working we can ask your employer to deduct your housing benefit overpayments from your pay.
 This is called a Direct Earnings Attachment.

-The amount that we can ask your employer to deduct is worked out nationally and you can see the calculation here on the government's website.
+The amount that we can ask your employer to deduct is worked out nationally and you can see the Direct Earnings Attachment calculation on the government's website.

 If you disagree with the overpayment